syncfusion-content/fileformat-docs/FileFormat/DocIO/FAQ.md

 {% highlight vbnet %}
 [VB]

-'Create new Word document
+'Creates new Word document

 Dim document As New WordDocument()

-'Create new data set and data table
+'Creates new data set and data table

 Dim dataset As New DataSet()